zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 - Easier maintenance
 - Improved security and access control

-For more details on these benefits, see [Why should I use the data disk to store applications and data instead of the OS disk?](faq-for-disks.yml#why-should-i-use-the-data-disk-to-store-applications-and-data-instead-of-the-os-disk-).
+For more information on these benefits, see [Why should I use the data disk to store applications and data instead of the OS disk?](faq-for-disks.yml#why-should-i-use-the-data-disk-to-store-applications-and-data-instead-of-the-os-disk-).

 ### Temporary disk